justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

     }

-[^concepts-soon]: Alex: Someday we will get concepts
+[^concepts-in-standard-soon]: Alex: Someday we will get concepts
     in the C++ standard and not have to write these things.
     But that will be at least 5 years and I won't be programming.
     I'm like an old man planting an apple tree.